grafana/intro-to-mltp/README.md

 The OpenTelemetry Collector is defined as the `opentelemetry-collector` service in the [`docker-compose-otel.yml`](docker-compose-otel.yml) manifest.

-A basic configuration that mimics that of the Grafana Agent configuration can be found in the [`otel/otel.yml`](otel/otel.yml) configuration file.
+A basic configuration that mimics that of the Grafana Alloy configuration can be found in the [`otel/otel.yml`](otel/otel.yml) configuration file.

-In much the same way that the Grafana Agent configuration operates, this scrapes several targets to retrieve Prometheus metrics before batching them and remote writing them to the local Mimir service.
+In much the same way that the Grafana Alloy configuration operates, this scrapes several targets to retrieve Prometheus metrics before batching them and remote writing them to the local Mimir service.

 Additionally, the OpenTelemetry Collector receives traces via OTLP gRPC, batches them, and then remote writes them to the local Tempo instance.

 ## Span and service graph metrics generation
-Span metrics and service metrics are also available, but have not been attached to the trace receiver defined in the Agent configuration file as generation is handled in Tempo by default.
-You may switch to Agent-based metrics generation by following the directions in the [`agent/config.river`](agent/config.river) file in the the `otlp_receiver` tracing configuration section.
+Span metrics and service metrics are also available, but have not been attached to the trace receiver defined in the Alloy configuration file as generation is handled in Tempo by default.
+You may switch to Alloy-based metrics generation by following the directions in the [`alloy/config.alloy`](alloy/config.alloy) file in the the `otlp_receiver` tracing configuration section.
 There are comments showing you which lines to uncomment to add both metrics generator collectors to add to the graph.
-You will also need to comment out the metrics generation in [`tempo/tempo.yaml`](tempo/tempo.yaml) to generate metrics from the Agent rather than in Tempo (the same holds true for the OpenTelemetry metrics generation configuration sections).
+You will also need to comment out the metrics generation in [`tempo/tempo.yaml`](tempo/tempo.yaml) to generate metrics from the Alloy rather than in Tempo (the same holds true for the OpenTelemetry metrics generation configuration sections).
 You can do the equivalent metrics generation in the OpenTelemetry Collector by following the relevant instructions on uncommenting/commenting `processors`, `exporters` and `receivers` sections in [`otel/otel.yaml`](otel/otel.yaml).

 There are occassionally good reasons to use local span metrics and service graph generation instead of relying on the Tempo backend to do so.
 Cases include an oversight of your entire application metrics, which could potentially be obscured should you enable tail sampling (as the Tempo metrics generator will only generate metrics for trace spans that it ingests).
 Because tail sampling can be configured in the pipeline at a later stage to that of metrics generation, this ensures that all traces spans can be used to generate a complete metrics view regardless if those traces are discarded later in the pipeline.

 >**Note:**
-* The naming scheme in Grafana Agent and OpenTelemetry collector is different to that of Tempo.
-The newer [spanmetrics connector](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/connector/spanmetricsconnector/README.md#span-to-metrics-processor-to-span-to-metrics-connector) details the changes, but in the provided dashboards, any reference to the metrics prefix `traces_spanmetrics_latency_` should be altered to `traces_spanmetrics_duration_milliseconds_`, should you choose to use Grafana Agent/OpenTelemetry generated metrics.
+* The naming scheme in Grafana Alloy and OpenTelemetry collector is different to that of Tempo.
+The newer [spanmetrics connector](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/connector/spanmetricsconnector/README.md#span-to-metrics-processor-to-span-to-metrics-connector) details the changes, but in the provided dashboards, any reference to the metrics prefix `traces_spanmetrics_latency_` should be altered to `traces_spanmetrics_duration_milliseconds_`, should you choose to use Grafana Alloy/OpenTelemetry generated metrics.
-* Metrics generation adds a significant load to the Grafana Agent/OpenTelemetry Collector.
+* Metrics generation adds a significant load to the Grafana Alloy/OpenTelemetry Collector.
 You may find that on machines with smaller resources that removing the k6 service (by commenting it out in the relevant Docker Compose manifests, or removing it entirely) will prevent unexpected resource use and/or container failures due to limited CPU and memory resources.